That time I went all in on my [ex-boyfriend's] big dream

 And when we do this, we're seen as a generous, giving, helpful person.

-Which is tempting.
+Which is so tempting.

-All of this is not our fault.
+And this temptation, to want be seen as “good”, is not our fault.

 It leaves us feeling quite empty.